Rooftop bars in London is not the first thing you think of when you’re planning your visit! Or at least I don’t.

 But London actually has a great rooftop bar scene that could keep you bar hopping for days!
-Being up high they give you that sense of escaping the claustrophobic city feeling and also provide an amazing skyline backdrop for sipping a delicious cocktail or a chilled wine.
+So read through this post and plan your escape from the claustrophobic city feeling while drinking in (see what I did there?) the amazing skyline backdrop.

 And another plus, especially in times of the pandemic: the outdoor rooftop bar is the ideal place to go for safer socialising than indoor spaces.
 If you needed an excuse to grab a drink, that is!

-I’ve rounded up my favourite rooftop bars in London, many of them open year round, so you can enjoy the best views and even feel like you’re saving the world.
+I’ve rounded up London’s best rooftop bars, many of them open year round, so you can enjoy the best views and even feel like you’re saving the world.
 Cheers to that!

 Bar Elba is a hidden gem close to Waterloo station and one of the newest rooftop bars in London.